Skip to content

 Price: Free access

-How to get there: A 11-minute walk from Genova Brignole railway, or take a taxi ride for only 2 minutes.
+How to get there: An 11-minute walk from Genova Brignole railway, or take a taxi for only 2 minutes.

 It’s the time for the best activity ever, yeah, SHOPPING!

 Expanding to 1 km, Via XX Settembre offers a perfect experience for shopping lovers.
 Because the street is slightly slanted, keep an eye on your steps when exploring the neighbourhood.
-You’ll discover the most up-to-date cafes and boutiques here, catering to a wide range of tastes.
+You’ll discover the most up-to-date cafes and boutiques catering to various tastes.

 Why should you visit Via XX Settembre?